tkutcher/tkutcher.com/README.md

 ### Development
 - `ng serve` for development server
 - `ng build --prod` for the standard build
-- `ng run tkutcher-dot-com:server && npx angular-prerender` to do the SSR build
+- `ng run tkutcher-dot-com:server && npx angular-prerender` to do the SSR